demergent-labs/kybra/README.md

 ### Supported Features

 Kybra Alpha is very limited in features.
 A good guide is that you can only do what is exported from the [kybra module](/kybra/__init__.py).
+Looking at the [examples](/examples) should be very helpful as well.

+Keep in mind that Kybra requires the use of [Python typing](https://docs.python.org/3/library/typing.html).

 You can create `query` and `update` functions.